ngwalker93/ads599-capstone-hypertension-risk-atlas/README.md

 **Active analytic dataset (`master_dataset_all_variables.csv`):** three sources — CDC PLACES, USDA FARA, and Census ACS — standardized to county-level GEOID and merged into a single table of **3,231 rows × 120 columns**.
 Target variable: county-level hypertension prevalence (**BPHIGH**), observed for 2,956 counties (91.5%), which is the effective sample size for modeling.

 **CHR&R (not yet merged):** its 796 raw columns carry high per-column missingness (suppression flags) and substantial redundancy, so it requires a dedicated feature-selection pass before it can be folded into the master table without overwhelming the model.
 A specific release year is pinned for reproducibility (CHR&R funding concludes December 2026).
+Dataset used in dashboard only as a independent holdout set.

 ---

-## EDA Highlights (`notebooks/EDA/eda_master.ipynb`)
+## 📈 EDA Highlights (`notebooks/EDA/eda_master.ipynb`)

 - **Join integrity:** zero duplicate rows or FIPS keys; USDA and Census income estimates agree at r ≈ 0.91, corroborating the merge.
 - **Target (BPHIGH):** mean 33.5%, range 21%–53.1%, moderate right skew (0.83) — log-transform is a modeling candidate, not a requirement.
 High-prevalence outliers are genuine counties, not errors, and are retained.